Alfred James Eggins and Maurice Raymond Eggins of Coopernook, New South Wales

 I recall Pop around 5pm on Christmas Day walking Uncle Ern and Aunty Sylvie 200m down Nth Avalon Rd to the bus stop on Barrenjoey Rd for them to travel back to the Eastern Subs.

-A snippet of a postcard that my maternal grandfather, Maurice's mother, posted to Maurice who was serving his country in France.
+A snippet of a postcard that my maternal great grandmother, Maurice's mother, posted to Maurice who was serving his country in France.

 Part of a postcard that great uncle, Alfred Eggins. mailed to his mother from France.